vraravam/natsumi-browser/README.md

   (e.g. Bookmarks).
 - `natsumi.sidebar.enable-tab-groups`: Enables Tab Groups CSS.
 This is opt-in as the developer does not recommend using custom CSS to implement Tab Groups at the moment.
-- `natsumi.sidebar.right-gradient`: Moves tabs indicator gradients to the right.
+- `natsumi.sidebar.right-gradient`: Moves tabs and containers indicator gradients to the right.

 ### Misc
 - `natsumi.debug.legacy`: Enables support for 1.0.2-b.0 and 1.0.2-b.1.

+## FAQs
+### "Mod xyz has a similar look as Natsumi, did they copy you?"
+Like I've said in the Features section, Natsumi's base UI CSS comes from asev's ZenCss repository.
+This is actually a very popular userchrome among the Zen Browser community, so it's likely that the Mod also uses the same userchrome I used.

+### "Can I use other userchromes with Natsumi?"
+Sure!
+Just paste it right below the Natsumi Browser loader (userChrome.css) and you can use your own userchrome alongside Natsumi Browser.

 ## Troubleshooting
 ### "URLbar blur won't work!"